hack-four-social-impact/hack-for-social-impact/README.md

 **[View on Devpost →](https://devpost.com/software/justice-ai-w0g398)**

 ## The Problem
-[The Innocence Center](https://innocenceproject.org/)—a pro bono law firm freeing the wrongfully convicted—faces a critical challenge: potential clients who maintain their innocence may never reach the Center due to:
+[The Innocence Center](https://innocenceproject.org/), a pro bono law firm freeing the wrongfully convicted, faces a critical challenge: potential clients who maintain their innocence may never reach the Center due to:
 1. Self-selection from confusion regarding eligibility
 2. Simply not knowing the Innocence Center exists